shuyelin06/Obsidian-Notes/content/Classes/STAT410/Random Variables.md

 ### Poisson Distribution
 Consider a period of time, with occurrences of some event over that period of time.

 We can break this time interval up into $n$ subintervals, so that for any subinterval, the event occurs at most once.
+Averaging the occurrences of the event for every subinterval, we can find a probability of the event occurring for any subinterval $p$.

+Notice that if our subintervals are independent, we essentially have a binomial distribution!
-We can alternatively think of this as the event occurring for any subinterval with a probability of $p$.
-Thus, we can expect that as the number of subintervals increase ($n$ increases), our probability of seeing an accident in a subinterval gets smaller.

-To account for this, we assume here that the ratio of subintervals to probability, $np = \lambda$ is constant.
-Because for sufficient size $n$, we have a binomial distribution, we find $p(x)$ using the binomial distribution's pmf.
+We can expect that as the number of subintervals increase ($n$ increases), our probability of seeing an accident in a subinterval gets smaller.
+To account for this, we assume here that the ratio of subintervals to probability, $\lambda$, is constant.

-If each subinterval is independent, this is basically just the binomial distribution!
+$$
+np = \lambda
+$$

+Now, assuming independent subintervals, we can derive the pmf for the Poisson Distribution using the Binomial Distribution.

 Observe the binomial distribution has pmf
 $$